Gujarat MBBS Second Round Counseling 2017 Results Expected Today at medadmgujarat.org

 ACPUGMEC will also conduct mop-up counseling from 28th August to 30th August 2017.

-The candidates waiting for Second Round of Seat Allotment can check their allotment status from the official website

-The Admission Committee for Professional Under-Graduate Medical Educational Courses (ACPUGMEC) is likely to announce the results of Gujarat NEET MBBS and BDS Round 2 Counseling today, i.e. 19th August 2017 on the official website-medadmgujarat.org.
+The Admission Committee for Professional Under-Graduate Medical Educational Courses (ACPUGMEC) is likely to announce the results of Gujarat NEET MBBS and BDS Round 2 Counseling on Saturday, i.e. 19th August 2017 on the official website-medadmgujarat.org.

 The option filling process began from 14th August, 2017 at 12:00 noon and the eligible candidates had filled their choices on the official website.
 The candidates waiting for Second Round of Seat Allotment can check their allotment status from the official website by following the instructions given below: